On spectral sequences for semiabelian varieties over non-closed fields: Semiabelian varieties

 and the map $b:R_m\to Y/p^{m+1}$ is the composition $R_m\to Y/p\hookrightarrow Y/p^{m+1}$, while $b':X/p^{m+1}\to T_m$ is the composition $X/p^{m+1}\twoheadrightarrow X/p\to T_m$.
 The result of subtracting the map $Y/p^m\to X/p^m[2]$ corresponding to (\ref{deltabock yoneda}) from that corresponding to (\ref{bockdelta yoneda}) is then represented by the extension

 We can now write down a chain level map from the totalisation of (\ref{modp bicomplex}) to the two-term complex from (\ref{difference yoneda}):

-Let $f_1$ be the map induced by the direct sum of maps $\tE\to E\to R_m$ and $X\to X/p^m\to R_m$, and $f_2$ is the sum of compositions $\tE\to Y\to Y/p^{m+1}$ and $\tE\twoheadrightarrow T_m$.
+Let $f_1$ be the map induced by the direct sum of maps $\tE\to E\to R_m$ and $X\twoheadrightarrow X/p^{m+1}$, and $f_2$ is the sum of compositions $\tE\to Y\to Y/p^{m+1}$ and $\tE\twoheadrightarrow T_m$.
 The map $f_2$ indeed lands in the kernel of $c-c'$, the square in (\ref{bock main map}) commutes, and the composition $f_1\circ (\psi,-p^m)$ is zero.

-The complexes given by rows of (\ref{bock main map}) both have two non-zero cohomology groups given by $X/p^m$ and $Y/p^m$, and the map of complexes induced by $f_1,f_2$ induces the identity map, giving the desired identification between the two classes in $\Ext^2(Y/p^m,X/p^m)$. $\Box$
+The complexes given by rows of (\ref{bock main map}) both have two non-zero cohomology groups given by $X/p^m$ and $Y/p^m$.
+The map of complexes induced by $f_1,f_2$ induces the identity map on cohomology, giving the desired identification between the two classes in $\Ext^2_{\mathcal{A}(\Ga,\Z_p)}(Y/p^m,X/p^m)$. $\Box$